Betting Sites with Debit Cards | Bookmakers that accept Debit Cards

 Potential consequences of using your debit card

+When looking for bookmakers that acccept debit card payments, there are some things you should think about.
 While it is in fact perfectly legal to use your debit card as a payment method on online betting sites, we know that banks are constantly monitoring our transactions to ensure that people aren’t merely stealing our money.
 You may find yourself with your account activity blocked if your bank is trying to verify some of your transactions.
 Once you get in touch with them and they know that all is okay, then you’ll be able to game perfectly well.
 This all depends on your bank and how stringent it is regarding these types of transactions.

 One thing that may happen is that the transactions will show up on your bank statement as a different entity instead of the company name.
 If this makes you queasy, then you may feel more comfortable playing with a technology such as PayPal or Skrill.